AaronLenoir/msfs-flightdesignct-electro/README.md

 Note, the fuel tanks are now 0.01 lbs, with 100% usable fuel.

-Still need to customise the engine efficiency to match more closely the electric engine, at the moment it is still the Rotax 912 ULS.

 ### Engine

-Trying to change the piston engine to have somewhat properties like the E-811.
+Trying to change the piston engine to have somewhat properties like the E-811, with a constant torque curve preferably.

-First change: increased "speed at which the shaft torque reaches its target value".
+Not finished yet, but mostly this means giving the piston engine unrealistic efficiency.